virtual-labs/exp-state-diagrams-iiith/experiment/assignment.md

- 1. A student was asked to design the state diagram of a circuit to detect 1011 occurs in a given input sequence.
+ 1. A student was asked to design the state diagram of a circuit to detect if 1011 occurs in a given input sequence.
 So, he came up with the following design.

 <img src="images/state_diagram.png">

 a.
 What will be the sequence of states and outputs for the following input sequence 10101101011000

 b.
 Does the circuit correctly solve the problem.
 Why/why not?
 If not then what should be the change in the state diagram?